MadeTechAcademy/chapter2-stephane-torres-madetech/apprentice-follow-up/questions.md

     minimising bloat.
     We can inspect the size of an image (in bytes) by running docker inspect -f "{{ .Size }}" <image name>
     May need to pull the image locally to be able to do this
+    Docker Hub is a massive image respository, searchable and filterable to help find images that may be useful

 2. What principle(s) can we apply to speed up rebuilds of images locally?
     Using caching, order of commands, using more appropriate images as above.